Azure/azure-openapi-validator/CONTRIBUTING.md

 submitted to [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs)
 or [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repos.

-This allows you to locally iterate on your spec changes and keep rerunning LintDiff quickly until it passes.
+Reproducing failure locally allows you to locally iterate on your spec changes and keep rerunning LintDiff quickly until it passes.

 LintDiff is running as an extension of the `autorest` command and the npm package name of LintDiff is `@microsoft.azure/openapi-validator`.
 As such, you can reproduce the failure locally by running following command:

 ```bash